fbpx

 Humans are visual creatures, with over half of our brain’s usage committed to consciously and unconsciously deciphering the world around us.

-It makes sense, then, that we respond very positively to visual cues and alerts.
+It makes sense that we respond very positively to visual cues and alerts.

 For SLAs, being able to visualise them makes it clear and memorable for the viewer, creating awareness of: the SLA itself, its status, and the time remaining.
-This can be a massive help, allowing staff to keep track with ease.
+This can be a massive help, allowing staff to keep track easily.

-For example, for engineers out in the field they can view these details via a mobile device, or staff back in the office can track it easily on their computer system.
+For example, engineers in the field can view these details via a mobile device, or staff back in the office can track it easily on their computer system.

-Below, you can see a visual example of Commusoft’s own SLA tracking feature, which is a great representation of the sort of visual tracking you might be after.
+Below, you can see a visual example of Commusoft’s own SLA tracking feature, which is an excellent representation of the visual tracking you might be after.

 SLAs

-Alongside that, times are included with a live clock to the SLA countdown.
-Again, all it takes is a quick look, without having to dig through menus and more, to tell where you’re at and keep engineers up to speed.
+Additionally, times are included with a live clock to the SLA countdown.
+Again, all it takes is a quick look, without digging through menus and more, to tell where you’re at and keep engineers up to speed.

 ii.
 Automatic warnings and notifications

-Combined with visual cues come notifications and warnings; it’d be no use tracking them if you weren’t able to do anything useful with that information afterwards.
+Combined with visual cues come notifications and warnings; it’d be no use tracking them if you couldn’t do anything useful with that information afterward.

 Notifications could be set up for the following criteria: